kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 preemptions from a ClusterQueue to others in the Cohort, when the usage of the preempting ClusterQueue is already above the nominal quota.
 The algorithms are:

+- **[Classic Preemption](#classic-preemption)**: Preemption in the cohort only happens when:
+  - all the candidates for preemption belong to the same ClusterQueue as the preempting Workload or other borrowing ClusterQueues within the same cohort matching the preemptor's queue `borrowWithinCohort` policy.
-- **[Classic Preemption](#classic-preemption)**: Preemption in the cohort only happens when the usage of the preempting ClusterQueue will be under the nominal quota after the ongoing admission process, or when all the candidates for preemption belong to the same ClusterQueue as the preempting Workload.
-In other words, ClusterQueues can only borrow quota from others in the cohort if they do not preempt admitted Workloads from other ClusterQueues.
+  - the usage of the preempting ClusterQueue will be under the nominal quota after the ongoing admission process

+  In other words, ClusterQueues can only borrow quota from others in the cohort if they do not preempt admitted Workloads from other ClusterQueues that are not borrowing.
 ClusterQueues in a cohort borrow resources in a first-come first-served fashion.
   This algorithm is the most lightweight of the two.
 - **[Fair sharing](#fair-sharing)**: ClusterQueues with pending Workloads can preempt other Workloads in their cohort until the preempting ClusterQueue obtains an equal or weighted share of the borrowable resources.